cabalmail/cabal-infra/docs/index.md

 # About Cabalmail

-Creates AWS infrastructure and machine configuration for a Cabalmail system -- a system for hosting and managing your personal email by creating new addresses for each interlocutor.
+Coming soon.
+The Cabalmail repository creates AWS infrastructure and machine configuration for a Cabalmail system — a system for hosting and managing your personal email by creating new addresses for each interlocutor.

 WARNING: This should not be regarded as an enterprise or ISP-grade email solution.
 It has been tested on a small pool of users for their personal email.
 Use at your own risk!